-ERP: 9 ways to strengthen your enterprise resource planning (ERP) system for remote work
+9 ways to strengthen your ERP system for remote work

 Even companies with established work-from-home programs may not have updated policies that are specific to ERP systems and workers.
 The absence of these processes can contribute to communications breakdowns, declines in productivity, difficulties with timely reporting and financial closes, and increased cybersecurity risks, to name a few.

 Getting your ERP systems up to speed in today’s remote-work reality will require that you assess, update, and automate processes and technologies – and make sure that workers are adequately trained on the complexities of performing all of their tasks outside the office.

 Following are nine key tips to help enhance the functionality of your ERP solution as most of us continue to work remotely.

 1. Empower remote work and productivity

 By now, most businesses have taken steps to make sure that the right remote-work technologies, processes, and training are in place and operating adequately.
 Many shifted to remote work virtually overnight and were rushed to implement a work-from-home program.
 Now’s the time to revisit initial and subsequent decisions to make sure they form a cohesive, effective whole.
 Updated remote-work policies will be essential to help support employee productivity and continuity if internet service and other communications are disrupted.
 Businesses will also need to create or update remote-access workflows and test their communications networks and VPN performance.

 Workers require adequate internet access for high-bandwidth applications like videoconferencing, as well as remote maintenance of ERP systems.
 Most companies have established guidelines regarding equipment like laptops and smartphones, as well as securing home networks to protect sensitive information and data like vendor account numbers.
 These should be updated as needed based on a review of progress to date.

 To help preserve productivity, businesses should evaluate the tools and policies that enable home-based workers to effortlessly collaborate with other teams.
 This should include assessing how well the collaborative workflows performed within their ERP system, and the need for additional employee training on new processes and security protocols.